catenglaender/public-notes/ILIAS-development/2023/Creating-Questions-in-TA/Report_Creating-Questions-in-TA.md

 There is a field to change the author's name for a question as one of the first and therefore most visible form fields.
 While there might be use cases (entering questions on a professor's behalf or marking co-authorship) it would make much more sense to change the author name once for all following operations thereafter.
 Changing the author's name for each new question manually adds to the already large click count.

-!!!
-The Lifecycle field that marks the approval status of a question would be most useful as a bulk operation in an overview screen, or an approval mode to quickly approve or disapprove an entire question set.
-Setting all questions to "Final" during creation is a huge waste of time, as questions set to "Draft" appear in the quiz anyway.
+Another field in the question creation form that feels like it is part of an unfinished feature is the Lifecycle field.
+It can be used to mark a question with an approval status like "Draft", "To be Reviewed" or "Final".
+However, currently, it does not effect if the question is displayed during a test.
+You can neither filter for it or run a bulk operation to approve some or all questions at once.
+Therefor, setting all questions to "Final" during creation is a huge waste of time.
+Because the Lifecycle property is lacking a clear purpose, it does not deserve its prominent position at the top of the question creation.

 In our research, we noticed that some tools (Quiz-Maker, Typeform) keep scoring hidden from the average user and just award answers marked as correct with 1 point unless otherwise specified in an optional second step.